directus/directus/docs/guides/headless-cms/build-static-website/nuxt-3.md

 ```

 Go to http://localhost:3000/about, replacing `about` with any of your item slugs.
 Using the Directus JavaScript SDK, the
-single item with that slug is retrieved, and the page should show your data. `readOne()` only checks against your `slug`
+single item with that slug is retrieved, and the page should show your data. `readItem()` only checks against your
-Primary ID Field.
+`slug` Primary ID Field.

 _Note that we check if a returned value exists, and return a 404 if not.
 Please also note that
 [`v-html` should only be used for trusted content](https://vuejs.org/api/built-in-directives.html#v-html)._